AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 here in the context of an activation function $\mathrm{z}$ is the linear decision boundaries given as $\boldsymbol{z}=\mathbf{w}^{\top} \boldsymbol{\phi}_{n} .$

 Logistic regression is a widely used classification technique that like the perceptron has linear decision boundaries, but unlike the perceptron goes one step further and employ a non-linear activation functions.
 The benefit is that we can now bound the range of the output naturally and we can deal with probabilistic decisions instead of crisp decisions.
 The other benefit is that the activation function employed by the presented technique is differentiable and does not have cusps as in the step activation function.
-In fact, as shown in the figure below the activation function of the presented technique, namely the logistic function, has somehow a similar but more lenient shape as the step function of the perceptron.
+In fact, as shown in figure 5.29, the activation function of the presented technique, namely the logistic function, has somehow a similar but more lenient shape as the step function of the perceptron.

 <figure role="group">
   <img src="../images/DS_IMG220.png" alt="Graph showing sigmoid activation function with [0, 1] signal range compared to step activation function with {0, 1} signals." />
   <figcaption>
-    <p><strong>Figure 4.1: Sigmoid activation function with [0, 1] signal range compared to step activation function with {0, 1} signals.</strong></p>
+    <p><strong>Figure 5.29.</strong> Sigmoid activation function with [0, 1] signal range compared to step activation function with {0, 1} signals.</p>
   </figcaption>
 </figure>

 We should also emphasise here that although both the perceptron and logistic regression have linear decision boundaries, they can become capable of dealing with non-linearly separable classes via feature mapping, i.e. by employing a non-linear basis function as we saw in the previous section.
 However, there are some non-linear problems where feature mapping do not solve it non-linearity where we need a built-in non-linearity in the model.
-In addition, as we saw in unit 4 that fixed basis functions are restrictive in terms of adaptability that we might want to infuse in our models in order to automatically discover the best basis for the problem in hand instead of the analyst choosing the type of the basis needed.
+In addition, as we saw in Unit 4 that fixed basis functions are restrictive in terms of adaptability that we might want to infuse in our models in order to automatically discover the best basis for the problem in hand instead of the analyst choosing the type of the basis needed.
 Below we show schematic representation of logistic regression.

 <figure role="group">
   <img src="../images/DS_IMG152.png" alt="Schematic representation of the Logistic Regression as a linear models for classification with basis." />
   <figcaption>
-    <p><strong>Figure 4.2: Schematic representation of the Logistic Regression as a linear models for classification with basis.</strong></p>
+    <p><strong>Figure 5.30.</strong> Schematic representation of the Logistic Regression as a linear models for classification with basis.</p>
   </figcaption>
 </figure>